This page will help you understand Wyoming alcohol laws. That will help you avoid expensive fines or even jail. Not to mention time and embarrassment.

 Parents may buy alcohol in restaurants, bars and other places serving alcohol for their offspring to drink with them.

-It’s also legal in Wyoming to remove a partially consumed bottle of wine from a restaurant, bar, etc. This law helps prevent over-consumption so as not to “waste” the wine.
+It’s also legal in Wyoming to remove a partially consumed bottle of wine from a restaurant, bar, etc. This law helps prevent over-drinking so as not to “waste” the wine.
 Thus, it promotes traffic safety.

 The penalty for destroying the label on a beer keg is a fine of up to $500.